Susvimo FDA Approval History

 - Neovascular (wet) Age-related Macular Degeneration (AMD) who have previously responded to at least two intravitreal injections of a VEGF inhibitor.

-- Diabetic Macular Edema (DME) who have previously responded to at least two intravitreal injections of a VEGF inhibitor. - Wet AMD and DME are diseases of the retina.
-Wet AMD is characterized by abnormal new blood vessel growth, whereas DME is primarily caused by damage to existing retinal blood vessels.
+- Diabetic Retinopathy (DR) who have previously responded to at least two intravitreal injections of a VEGF inhibitor. - Wet AMD, DME and DR are diseases of the retina.
+Wet AMD is characterized by abnormal new blood vessel growth, whereas DME and DR are primarily caused by damage to existing retinal blood vessels.

 - Susvimo contains ranibizumab, a VEGF inhibitor that works by binding to VEGF-A to prevent the interaction of VEGF-A with its receptors (VEGFR1 and VEGFR2) on the surface of endothelial cells to reduce endothelial cell proliferation, vascular leakage, and new blood vessel formation.
 Ranibizumab is an established VEGF inhibitor first approved under the brand name Lucentis in 2006.

-- The Susvimo implant and the procedures associated with inserting, filling, refilling, and (if medically necessary) removing the implant can cause serious side effects including endophthalmitis, endophthalmitis, rhegmatogenous retinal detachment, implant dislocation, septum dislodgement, vitreous hemorrhage, conjunctival retraction, conjunctival erosion, and conjunctival bleb.
+- The Susvimo implant and the procedures associated with inserting, filling, refilling, and removing the implant (if medically necessary) can cause serious side effects including endophthalmitis, endophthalmitis, rhegmatogenous retinal detachment, implant dislocation, septum dislodgement, vitreous hemorrhage, conjunctival retraction, conjunctival erosion, and conjunctival bleb.
 A decrease in visual acuity usually occurs over the first two postoperative months.

 - Common adverse reactions (≥ 10%) include conjunctival hemorrhage, conjunctival hyperemia, iritis, eye pain, conjunctival disorder, cataract and vitreous hemorrhage.